-Mr D Davis is the senior non-executive Director and has responsibility for recommending executive directors' remuneration which is subsequently approved by the full Board.
+Mr D Davis is the senior non-executive Director and has responsibility for changes to the executive directors' remuneration.

-Mr B S E Freshwater and Mr S I Freshwater each received an increase in basic salary of \pounds 50,000 per annum during the year (2021 - \pounds 50,000), equivalent to 3.7% (2021 - 3.8%).
-The increases were agreed by the Board.
+Mr B S E Freshwater and Mr S I Freshwater each received an increase in basic salary of $\pounds 100,000$ per annum during the year (2022 - $\pounds 50,000$ ), equivalent to 7.1% (2022 - 3.7%).
+The increases were approved by the Board.

-The total staff costs borne by the Group under its arrangements with its management companies and the salary costs of directors of subsidiaries in the UK decreased by 3.7% (2021 - increase of 5.1%).
-The decrease arose due to cost savings from reduced staff numbers described on page 64, which included a small reduction in more highly paid management roles and lower additional funding of the deficit in a pension scheme being only partially offset by the cost of annual salary increases and directors of subsidiary companies being in office for a whole year.
+The total staff costs borne by the Group under its arrangements with its management companies and the salary costs of directors of subsidiaries in the UK increased by 12.9% (2022 - decrease of 3.7%).
+The increase in total staff costs for the year reflects: pay rises for employees given by the management companies, which for the final quarter of the year included many high single digit percentage increases; an increase in staff numbers reversing the reduction reported in 2022; a full year's charge of the fee increases awarded in January 2022 to the directors of subsidiary companies; and other benefits payable for the directors of subsidiary companies.
 Since such staff are employed under these arrangements, no consultations regarding directors' remuneration policy or implementation have been held.